Q: Who is in PRIME-US?

 Q: Are there scholarships for PRIME-US students?

 A: We have raised scholarship money for PRIME-US at UCSF.
 This funding is reserved for students with financial need and will be distributed by the Office of Financial Aid.
 We also provide stipends for the summer orientation and small grants for community-based projects.
+PRIME-US students who complete an additional master’s degree or research year also receive an additional scholarship.
+PRIME-US students successfully garner many other scholarships that PRIME-US faculty and staff support with letters of recommendation.

 Q: What is the master's degree requirement and when do I have to complete it?